parlink/Foodle/README.md

-# Team Foodle Small Group project
+# Team Pink-6 Small Group project

 ## Team members
 The members of the team are: